i-VRESSE/workflow-builder/docs/schema.md

           type: string
 ```

 Only supports simple const condition with one or more properties and not complex conditions like patterns.
+Also only a single if/tnen/else block per object is supported.
+It can be combined with [groups](uiSchema.md#uigroup).